-New ways of thinking about social care are challenging governments to create greater mission value, develop cultures of innovation, and create a better, more human experience for citizens, organizations, and their employees (figure 1).
+New ways of thinking about social care are challenging governments to create greater mission value, develop cultures of innovation and create a better, more human experience for citizens, organisations and their employees (figure 1).

 These new orthodoxies can help governments to approach the core components of the value chain differently.
 They provide governments with an opportunity to revisit their social care approach.
-They help put families at the center of service delivery strategies, prioritize funding to support resilience in individuals and communities, and use advances in evaluation and measurement to hone program design.
+They help put families at the centre of service delivery strategies, prioritise funding to support resilience in individuals and communities, and use advances in evaluation and measurement to hone programme design.

-Together, these approaches will require us to reconfigure operating and delivery models at three levels—system, provider, and client—to yield an approach that is integrated, preventative, and family-centered.
+Together, these approaches will require us to reconfigure operating and delivery models at three levels—system, provider and client—to yield an approach that is integrated, preventative and family-centred.

-Government-run programs can keep incipient issues from erupting into major problems if they take a holistic support approach, one that considers multiple, interconnected needs.
+Government-run programmes can keep incipient issues from erupting into major problems if they take a holistic support approach, one that considers multiple, interconnected needs.
 Most social care programs today provide symptom relief in the form of temporary assistance and benefits.
 These are helpful and necessary—and in some cases, they’re all an individual or family may need to get them through a rough patch.
 But they rarely attack problems at the source or address the connections among multiple challenges.
-To make lasting and meaningful progress, agencies should consider physical, mental, economic, and social needs, and overall well-being.
-Basic needs such as housing, food, and safety make a big impact on health—and the use of health care services.
+To make lasting and meaningful progress, agencies should consider physical, mental, economic and social needs, and overall well-being.
+Basic needs such as housing, food and safety make a big impact on health—and the use of healthcare services.

-Many health care providers have started to screen patients for social determinants of health and then refer them to appropriate resources.
-New York City Health + Hospitals piloted such a program in 2017.
-Its screening tools cover critical domains (food insecurity, health insurance coverage, housing concerns, public income benefits, household interpersonal violence, adult education and literacy, daycare, and general and immigration-related legal problems) in which patients can access government- or community-based resources.9
+Many healthcare providers have started to screen patients for social determinants of health and then refer them to appropriate resources.
+New York City Health + Hospitals piloted such a programme in 2017.
+Its screening tools cover critical domains (food insecurity, health insurance coverage, housing concerns, public income benefits, household interpersonal violence, adult education and literacy, daycare and general and immigration-related legal problems) in which patients can access government- or community-based resources.9

 One tool that can support the holistic and preventive approach is an internet portal connecting citizens to a broad range of resources, curated to fit their individual needs.
 Community resource engines can suggest packages of complementary resources so that residents seeking help with housing, food, employment, or other issues can see their full range of options.
 Such systems can track users’ social determinants of health, give community partners tools to manage referrals for their services, provide caseworkers with a way to collaborate and coordinate care, and allow residents to provide feedback on their circumstances.10

-The studies used to evaluate the Nurse-Family Partnership illustrate how data and evidence can guide government organizations to the most effective solutions for social care.
+The studies used to evaluate the Nurse-Family Partnership illustrate how data and evidence can guide government organisations to the most effective solutions for social care.
 Evidence about performance should inform agency decisions, while real-time data on client outcomes and system performance allows agencies to “fail and learn quickly” as they innovate.
-Best practices emerge, practitioners share them, and the community scales them up for widespread use.
+Best practices emerge, practitioners share them and the community scales them up for widespread use.

 US-based firm Mission Measurement is a world leader in social outcomes measurement and has pioneered innovations in digital, evidence-based outcomes measurement.
-The Impact Genome Project® (IGP) is a pioneering database technology platform that standardizes impact data and makes it actionable.
-By standardizing data, the IGP makes possible benchmarking, prediction, and evidence synthesis.
+The Impact Genome Project® (IGP) is a pioneering database technology platform that standardises impact data and makes it actionable.
+By standardising data, the IGP makes possible benchmarking, prediction and evidence synthesis.

-IGP is based on the theory that, despite the seemingly infinite differences among social programs, most share similar DNA, identifiable program design features, or “genes.”
-Program genes can be standardized, coded, quantified, and analyzed.
-By creating standardized and comparable data, IGP can help answer questions like: “Why do some programs work better than others?,” “What can we learn across multiple studies and programs?,” and, “How can you compare two different programs?”
+IGP is based on the theory that, despite the seemingly infinite differences among social programmes, most share similar DNA, identifiable programme design features, or “genes.”
+Programme genes can be standardised, coded, quantified and analysed.
+By creating standardised and comparable data, IGP can help answer questions like: “Why do some programmes work better than others?,” “What can we learn across multiple studies and programmes?,” and, “How can you compare two different programmes?”

 The goal of IGP is to help solve social problems more effectively.
-The power behind the IGP is standardization.
+The power behind the IGP is standardisation.
 Standards make comparison possible.
 And comparisons enable benchmarking and innovation.
-Standards, benchmarks, and innovation can have a powerful effect on public policy and philanthropy: it can level the playing field, unlock the evidence base, democratize the tools of evaluation, rationalize resource allocation, and, potentially lead to more effective and efficient solutions to social problems.
+Standards, benchmarks and innovation can have a powerful effect on public policy and philanthropy: it can level the playing field, unlock the evidence base, democratise the tools of evaluation, rationalise resource allocation and, potentially lead to more effective and efficient solutions to social problems.

 Evidence about performance should inform agency decisions, while real-time data on client outcomes and system performance allows agencies to “fail and learn quickly” as they innovate.

-In social care, HCD considers the human experience of the organization’s workforce and partners as well as its clients.
-The design approach brings the end users into the room with providers, caseworkers, and other stakeholders to engage in rapid prototyping, testing, and iteration of solutions.
+In social care, HCD considers the human experience of the organisation’s workforce and partners as well as its clients.
+The design approach brings the end users into the room with providers, caseworkers and other stakeholders to engage in rapid prototyping, testing and iteration of solutions.
 This deep collaboration can accelerate the development and rollout of solutions while creating room for early experimentation.
 The design team can jettison unworkable ideas and test viable solutions quickly before making costly investments in infrastructure and production.

-Social care agencies are beginning to use HCD in many programs.
-For instance, the US Medicaid program has used HCD to consider the factors that keep members from renewing their benefits, thus losing their health coverage.
-Labor departments have used HCD to understand the experience of persons applying for unemployment benefits, eliminating opportunities for error and thereby reducing the burden on caseworkers.
+Social care agencies are beginning to use HCD in many programmes.
+For instance, the US Medicaid programme has used HCD to consider the factors that keep members from renewing their benefits, thus losing their health coverage.
+Labour departments have used HCD to understand the experience of persons applying for unemployment benefits, eliminating opportunities for error and thereby reducing the burden on caseworkers.
 Child support agencies have used it to better understand why some parents struggle to meet their support obligations and to find creative opportunities to help them.